Gambling Laws in Turkey

 Gambling regulations in turkey

-Poker
+Real Money Poker

-Lottery gambling is legal in Turkey, with the state-owned regulator Turkey Wealth Fund maintaining ownership of the country's national lottery (Milli Piyango) via monopoly company ERG Ahlatci.
-The lottery was bought in a privatization process, but the successful company still falls under state control.
-Turks can bet on the national lottery and purchase instant games via the many outlets nationwide.
+Lottery gambling is legal with the state-owned regulator Turkey Wealth Fund maintaining ownership of the national lottery (Milli Piyango) via monopoly company ERG Ahlatci.
+The lottery was bought in a privatisation process, but the successful company still falls under state control.
+Residents can bet on various draws and purchase instant games via the many outlets nationwide.
+Playing online lottery games for real money is allowed but only via the Milli Piyango website.

-Social Gambling and Crypto Casinos
+Social Gambling and Online Crypto Casinos

 Sportsbet laws

-Turks must be at least 18 to participate in any of the country's legal gambling activities.
+Residents must be at least 18 to participate in any of the country's legal gambling activities.

 For players, winnings from domestic offline and online lottery games are tax-free.
 Income tax of 15% to 35% is charged on all other winnings.
-Taxes are also charged on non-cash winnings.

 History of Gambling Laws in Turkey

-The first form of gambling to be legalized in Turkey was horse racing betting in 1983, although there are claims some casinos operated as far back as the 1960s.
-Casinos were officially legalized in 1990, and numerous casinos and resorts were constructed in the following years.
-However, due to rampant money laundering and other criminal activities, including the assassination of the so-called casino king Ömer Lütfü Topal, casinos were banned in 1996.
+Casinos were officially legalised in 1990, and numerous venues were constructed in the following years.
+However, due to rampant money laundering and other criminal activities, including the assassination of the so-called casino king Ömer Lütfü Topal, these were banned in 1996.
 It took until 1998 for all casino operations to be shut down in the country.

-From 2000, many land-based operators affected by the ban moved online because of the lack of regulation regarding online gambling.
+From 2000 many land-based operators affected by the ban moved online because of the lack of regulation regarding online gambling.
 This was remedied in 2007 with the enactment of the 2006 Regulation on Online Gaming, which made online gambling illegal.

 Key facts